Dolby Digital Plus: Structure

 All DD+ streams must contain at least one independent substream or legacy substream, which contains the first (or only) 5.1 channels of the primary audio program.
 Additional independent substreams may be used for secondary audio programs such as foreign language soundtracks, commentary, or descriptions/voiceovers for the visually impaired.
 Dependent substreams may be provided for programs that have additional soundstage channels beyond 5.1.

 Within each substream, provision is made for encoding five full-bandwidth channels, one low-frequency channel, and one coupling channel.
 The coupling channel is used for medium-to-high-frequency information which is common to multiple full-bandwidth channels.
 Its content is mixed in with the other channels in a fashion prescribed by the metadata, it is not reproduced as a discrete channel by the decoder.

-Dolby Digital Plus includes comprehensive bitstream metadata for decoder control over output loudness (via dialnorm), downmixing, and reversible dynamic range control (via DRC).
+Dolby Digital Plus includes comprehensive bitstream metadata for decoder control over output loudness (via dialnorm), spatial audio (via Dolby Atmos), downmixing, and reversible dynamic range control (via DRC).